immijimmi/managedstate/README.md

 State.**get**(*self, path_keys: Iterable[Any] = (), defaults: Iterable[Any] = ()*)
 &nbsp;&nbsp;&nbsp;&nbsp;Drills into the state object using the provided path keys in sequence.
-&nbsp;&nbsp;&nbsp;&nbsp;Any time progressing further into the state object fails, the default value at the relevant index of defaults
+&nbsp;&nbsp;&nbsp;&nbsp;Any time progressing further into the state object fails, a copy of the default value at the relevant index
-&nbsp;&nbsp;&nbsp;&nbsp;is substituted in.
+&nbsp;&nbsp;&nbsp;&nbsp;of defaults is substituted in.
 &nbsp;&nbsp;&nbsp;&nbsp;Returns a copy of the drilled-down state object.
+&nbsp;&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;The `defaults` param may be provided any number of default values, and they will only be used as necessary.
 &nbsp;

 State.**set**(*self, value: Any, path_keys: Iterable[Any] = (), defaults: Iterable[Any] = ()*)
 &nbsp;&nbsp;&nbsp;&nbsp;Drills into the state object using the provided path keys in sequence.
-&nbsp;&nbsp;&nbsp;&nbsp;Any time progressing further into the state object fails, the default value at the relevant index of defaults
+&nbsp;&nbsp;&nbsp;&nbsp;Any time progressing further into the state object fails, a copy of the default value at the relevant index
-&nbsp;&nbsp;&nbsp;&nbsp;is substituted in.
+&nbsp;&nbsp;&nbsp;&nbsp;of defaults is substituted in.
 &nbsp;&nbsp;&nbsp;&nbsp;The final path key is used as the index to store a copy of the provided value at
 &nbsp;&nbsp;&nbsp;&nbsp;inside the drilled-down state object.
+&nbsp;&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;The `defaults` param may be provided any number of default values, and they will only be used as necessary.
 &nbsp;

 *extensions*.Registrar.**register_path**(*self, registered_path_label: str, path_keys: Iterable[Any], defaults: Iterable[Any] = ()*)